SpeedyVelcro/sv-achievements/README.md

 - Create an `AchievementList` resource
 - Add the `AchievementList` to your project settings under `Sv Achievements > General > Achievements`.

+The project at the root of the repository is an example of usage.

 ## License
 See [`LICENSE.txt`](LICENSE.txt)